ColleryCorentin/CSS_Generator/README.md

-PHP script to generate PNG sprites using only terminal Can be executed with: php css_generator.php ...commands... folder_path All available commands can be found in the man using the command -help like "php cssgenerator.php --help"
+PHP script to generate PNG sprites using only terminal Can be executed with: php css_generator.php ...commands... folder_path All available commands can be found in the man using the command --help like "php cssgenerator.php --help"